 You can subscribe to food recall and allergy alerts from the Canadian Food Inspection Agency.
 You receive an email the moment they issue an alert.

 FREE food safety training is available through the C-K Public Health Unit.
+Go to eventbrite.ca.
+The link is at the side of this page.

 The Food Handler Certification Program provides an opportunity for food handlers to learn about food safety.
 Food handlers learn about public health legislation, the role of the public health inspector, foodborne illness, safe food handling methods and food premises sanitation.
 The information allows the food handler to successfully complete the examination to obtain a food handler certificate meeting the Ontario Ministry of Health's food handling training protocol.
 More importantly, the information assists the food handler in storing, preparing, cooking and serving safe to eat food.